Ryōko Hirosue: Personal life

 She has three children.
 She gave birth to her first son in April 2004.
 On 10 March 2011 she had her second son.
-On 17 July 2015, she gave birth to her third child, a girl.
+On 17 July 2015, she gave birth to her third child, a daughter.

+On 7 June 2023, Shūkan Bunshun reported that Hirosue was allegedly having an extramarital affair with married Michelin star chef Shusaku Toba after being spotted entering the Cerulean Tower Tokyo Hotel together.
+This was later confirmed by Hirosue herself through her official social media account apologizing on the incident.
+Her agency announced her divorce with Jun Izutsu on 26 July 2023.
+She holds custody of her three children as their guardian.